davidzeng0/innertube/README.md

 # InnerTube
 Schemas and (some, contributions welcome) unofficial documentation for the YouTube Internal API, also known as InnerTube.
+This repository is provided for interoperability.

 See [googlevideo](./googlevideo) for a description of googlevideo request formats and the UMP response format.